Reviewed by Dr Seeta Shah, Medical Doctor & Nutritional Therapist, The Green Doctor

 Does a no-pillow bedtime help with snoring or breathing?

 There is a group who are an exception to the pillow rule.
-Stomach sleepers who snore can go without a pillow, or they should use an ultra-thin pillow.
+Stomach sleepers who snore can go without a pillow or use an ultra-thin one.

 Who should never use a pillow?